What is a lung scan?

 scan and a perfusion scan.
 They will be done one right after the other.
 If the ventilation

-often means that you have a blood clot.
+may mean that you have a blood clot.

 Your healthcare provider may have other reasons to recommend a lung scan.
+Talk with

 What are the risks of a lung scan?